 Cashing in or Borrowing from Retirement Accounts is not Effective Debt Relief

 Countless clients of Debt Relief Legal Group who have tried to solve their debt problems by “borrowing” from their pension, IRA, 401(k), or life insurance policies have ended up filing bankruptcy anyway.
 Meanwhile, the money that they took out of these sheltered accounts, which was intended for use in old age, is gone.

 Because you did not pay taxes on retirement funds when you earned the money, you will be required to consider whatever you take out as income for the year you cash it in.
 In addition, there will be extra taxes and penalties to pay when you cash in or borrow from retirement accounts and that may contribute to your debt situation.

 Worst of all, the hole left in retirement savings that are tapped into prematurely is almost always never replaced.
 The missing funds are no longer there to continue earning compound interest.
 The result is a much larger gap in available retirement funds when the time comes to tap into these assets — with debt still unresolved in most cases.

 If tapping into retirement accounts is even a consideration, that is an indication that there is a financial issue that needs a solution.
 Solutions should be sought as alternatives to taking money from retirement accounts or insurance policies.
 That way you preserve your retirement accounts and avoid the taxes and penalties that result from premature withdrawal.

 Retirement Savings and Bankruptcy

 For more information on the bankruptcy process or to speak with one of our bankruptcy attorneys in Tampa about your rights, contact the Debt Relief Legal Group to schedule a free initial consultation.
-Call 1-800.DEBT.RELIEF toll free to make an appointment with a bankruptcy lawyer at our Tampa office or any of our Florida office locations.
+Call us at 1-800-DEBT-RELIEF (332-8735) toll-free or contact us online to make an appointment with a bankruptcy lawyer at our Tampa office or any of our Florida office locations.